kcleal/svbench/README.rst

 SVBench
 =======

-SVBench is a library for benchmarking structural variant calls vs a reference dataset.
+SVBench is a library for benchmarking variant calls vs a reference dataset.
-Also an interface is provided for training, saving and applying `sklearn <https://scikit-learn.org/stable/>`_ models to SV call sets.
+Also an interface is provided for training, saving and applying `sklearn <https://scikit-learn.org/stable/>`_, or other models to custom models to SV call sets.

 Installation